 A recent study by Localytics shows that 21% of users abandon an app after one use.
 Thanks to push notifications, you can get users to return to your application by reminding them about its existence with relevant information that may pique their curiosity.
 For instance, by informing users about recent events and news, such as that their friend John Smith has just posted on Facebook, your social app can encourage users to open it.

 But be careful, not to go overboard with notifications.
 Choose the right frequency of push notifications.
-In 2018, Loyaltics published a report that suggests the optimal frequency.
+In this 2021 HelpLama survey, we can see the percentage of app users that are likely to disable push notifications depending on how many are sent each week.

 Engaging users and notifying them about important events